rarcodia/eRebin/README.md

 python3 Rebin_eROday.py -indir "~/data/input/" -names "list.txt" -outdir "~/data/output/"
 ```

-Where for conveniente, you ideally have listed the light curve names in a file "list.txt" on /input/, so you don't need to waste time in case you bulk downloaded tens of thousands of them.
+Where for convenience, you ideally have listed the light curve names in a file "list.txt" on /input/, so you don't need to waste time in case you bulk downloaded tens of thousands of them.

 ## Output